Ernest Hogan

 Ernest Hogan (born Ernest Reuben Crowdus; 1865 – May 20, 1909) was the first Black American entertainer to produce and star in a Broadway show, The Oyster Man in 1907, (shows at the African Grove Theatre preceded it by generations) and helped to popularize the musical genre of ragtime.

 A native of Bowling Green, Kentucky, Hogan worked in traveling minstrel shows as a dancer, musician, and comedian as a teenager.
-In 1895 Hogan composed several popular songs, including "La Pas Ma La" and "All Coons Look Alike to Me."
+In 1895-1896 Hogan composed several popular songs, including "La Pas Ma La" and "All Coons Look Alike to Me."
 The success of the latter song created many derogatory imitations, known as "coon songs," because of their use of racist and stereotypical images of black people.
 Hogan also wrote "The Phrenologist Coon" in 1901.

 Hogan was considered one of the most talented performers and comedians of his day.

 Early years

-He was born Ernest Reuben Crowders in the Shake Rag District of Bowling Green, Kentucky, in 1865.
+Hogan was born Ernest Reuben Crowders in the Shake Rag District of Bowling Green, Kentucky, in 1865.
 Little to nothing is known about his childhood.
 However, as a teenager, he traveled with a minstrel troupe called the Georgia Graduate, performing as a dancer, musician, and comedian.
 He changed his name to Hogan because "Irish performers were in vogue."
 He would also claim that he took the name to honor Judge Hogan of Bowling Green, for whom his mother had worked as a cook.
 A few years after changing his name to Hogan, Ernest started finding success in solo acts in New York City.
 He likely performed in blackface as he sometimes did later in his career.